technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 23 - Unified routing and assignment with Dynamics 365 Customer Service.docx.md

 3. In the **Assign To** field select **User or team**, and then select the user or team you want to assign the activity to.
-For this scenario, select your organization for the User or team field.
+For this scenario, select the organization your Admin tenant belongs to.

 4. Select **Assign**.